Free State of Brunswick: Free State

 Klagges was instrumental for the dismissal of opposition public servants and in organizing the anti-democratic Harzburg Front in October 1931.
 He is especially known for naturalizing the former Austrian citizen Adolf Hitler, who had been stateless for seven years and aimed to run in the 1932 German presidential election.
 After the failure of a first attempt to obtain him a tenure at Braunschweig University of Technology, Minister Klagges finally managed to appoint Hitler as a public functionary at the Brunswick delegation to the Reichsrat in Berlin in 1932, which gave him citizenship of Brunswick, and thus automatically of Germany.
 There are no records of any activity by Hitler in this (high-paid) position.
 After his appointment as Reich Chancellor on 30 January 1933, he was officially dismissed.

 Before and after the Nazi Machtergreifung, Communist and SPD politicians were persecuted and arrested in Brunswick.
 As part of the Gleichschaltung (coordination) process, the "Provisional Law on the Coordination of the States with the Reich" was enacted on 30 March 1933.
 This dissolved all the sitting Landtage and reconstituted them on the basis of the recent 5 March 1933 Reichstag election results, which had given the Nazi Party and its coalition partner the DNVP a working majority.
 Klagges was elected Minister-president of Brunswick on 6 May, and together with his party colleagues Justice Minister Friedrich Alpers and Chief of Police Friedrich Jeckeln, he established a terror regime.
 He nevertheless found himself superseded by Reichsstatthalter (Reich Governor) Wilhelm Friedrich Loeper, whose office had been established on 7 April by the "Second Law on the Coordination of the States with the Reich."
 The last Landtag session was held on 13 June 1933, it was dissolved on 14 October and no new elections were scheduled.
 On 30 January 1934, the "Law on the Reconstruction of the Reich" formally abolished all the Landtage and transferred the sovereignty of the states to the central government.

 Allied occupation

-On 12 April 1945, US forces took the city of Brunswick and deposed the Nazi government.
+On 12 April 1945, US forces took the city of Braunschweig and deposed the Nazi government.
 The Brunswick territory became part of the British occupation zone, with the exception of the eastern Blankenburg and Calvörde areas, which fell to Soviet-administered Saxony-Anhalt.
-On 7 May 1946, the British authorities appointed the Social Democratic politician Alfred Kubel minister-president, the last before the Brunswick territory within the British zone on 23 November merged with the State of Hanover (the former Prussian province), the Free States of Oldenburg and Schaumburg-Lippe into the newly founded state (Land) of Lower Saxony.
+On 7 May 1946, the British authorities appointed the Social Democratic politician Alfred Kubel minister-president, the last before the Brunswick territory within the British zone merged with the State of Hanover (the former Prussian province), the Free States of Oldenburg and Schaumburg-Lippe into the newly founded state (Land) of Lower Saxony, effective on 1 November 1946.

 The Brunswick region remained a Lower Saxon Verwaltungsbezirk (from 1978: Regierungsbezirk) until its dissolution in 2004.
 The Brunswick state constitution of 1922 was not repealed until a 2011 resolution by the Landtag of Lower Saxony.